apache/airflow/tests/system/providers/slack/README.md

 ## Tests structure

 All Slack-related system tests are located inside this subdirectory of system tests which is `tests/system/providers/slack/`.
-At this point, the file structre is flat but it can change once more and more tests are added.
+At this point, the file structure is flat but it can change once more and more tests are added.

-Each test file is as self-contained DAG (one DAG per file) and potentally each test may require some additional resources which should be placed in `resources` directory found on the same level as tests.
+Each test file is as self-contained DAG (one DAG per file) and potentially each test may require some additional resources which should be placed in `resources` directory found on the same level as tests.

 Each test file should start with prefix `example_*`.
 If there